Yorko/mlcourse.ai/README.md

 10. Gradient Boosting [:uk:](https://medium.com/open-machine-learning-course/open-machine-learning-course-topic-10-gradient-boosting-c751538131ac) [:ru:](https://habrahabr.ru/company/ods/blog/327250/)

 ### Assignments
 Each topic is followed by an assignment.
-Examples are to appear in May, 2018.
+Examples are to appear in the end of June, 2018.

 ### Kaggle competitions
 1. Catch Me If You Can: Intruder Detection through Webpage Session Tracking.
 [Kaggle Inclass](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2)